Rating: ![]()

 You could have pretty much figured all that out just by looking at the box, but what's surprising is that Space Adventure Cobra is actually not that unoriginal.
 For one thing, though the plot is by and large nonsensical and involves hefty amounts of truly awful science and quasi-philosophy, there are a fair number of twists and turns, and enough story to keep you (or at least me) interested.

-Crystal Boy is another highlight; he may sound like a complete weenie, but he's actually a fairly cool villain.
+Crystal Boy is another highlight; despite the ridiculous name, he's actually a fairly cool villain.
 If nothing else, he certainly has an original look--kind of like a big, mean, studly jell-o mold with a visible skeleton.

 The best part, however, is Cobra himself--the movie is a huge ball of cheese and it's not afraid to have fun with it.
 He's sillier and a bit less competent than your usual too-cool-for-outer-space hero, and keeps his wise cracking and not-so-slick manner up throughout the movie.
-I hate heroes that are just too cool for their own good, and Cobra went ahead and made sure he wasn't one--an endearing trait, if you ask me.
+I hate heroes that are just too cool for their own good, and Cobra went ahead and made sure he wasn't one--an endearing trait.

 One other thing that caught me a little off guard is that the plot is considerably more tragic than you'd expect from a movie this cheesy.
 This is both a plus and minus; it raises the seriousness bar, but also bleeds off some of the guilty fun.
 Cobra's doofus demeanor takes a bit of the sting out, but even he bows to the pressure eventually.